Let the experts do all the work – sit back, relax and watch your pension grow. You’ll get a 25% bonus from the government too.

 All you need to do is add cash, and you’ve got the flexibility to make contributions whenever and for however much you’d like to.

-Our recommended options are in the personal pension comparison table above.
+Our recommended options are in the private pension comparison table above.
 And our top pick for those self-employed is PensionBee¹ – they’re 5 star rated, and you can get £50 free when you sign up too!

 Pensions might seem complicated, but they’re actually really simple these days.

-The hardest part is finding the right pension company for you, but luckily we’re here to help and have done the hard work for you and researched and reviewed the best – all in the personal pensions table above.
+The hardest part is finding the right pension company for you, but luckily we’re here to help and have done the hard work for you and researched and reviewed the best – all in the private pensions table above.

 Once you’ve found one you like and signed up, it’s all over to them.
 They’ll handle everything for you, that’s transferring existing pensions over if you have them, to setting up any regular payments you’d like to make.